 So why do people feel that it’s so far?
 Probably because it is so very different from Cape Town and even the Winelands to its south.
 For one thing, It’s noticeably hotter.
 For another, there are very few people.
 If you go for a hike in the Cederberg Wilderness Reserve, you may not see another group of walkers on the trail.
 Finally its beauty is not the velvety mountains of the Winelands but the unique red-brown rocky sandstone outcrops of the Cedarberg Mountains.

 From here you can continue northwards, but most clients return to the Winelands or head via the lovely mountainous area of Worcester and Villiersdorp down to the Whale Coast of Hermanus or Gansbaai.

 Distance from Cape Town – 2½ to 3 hours depending on which lodge chosen

-Scenic Drive – Yes, very scenic, almost all the way from Cape Town but especially after Malmesbury (45 mins)
+Scenic Drive – Yes, very scenic, almost all the way from Cape Town but especially after Malmesbury (45 mins from the city)

 Remote South Africa Spot Number 2 – Nieuwoudtville

 It was my trip to Nieuwoudtville that was the inspiration for this article.
 I already live in a relatively remote part of South Africa: the Cedarberg (see above).
 Yet when I went for a weekend to Nieuwoudtville (to see the spring flowers), I was instantly reminded of how quickly the landscape changes once over the mountains.
 Barely an hour from my house, the landscape had changed from the characteristic reddy-brown crags of the Cedarberg to the vast vistas of the Karoo with the lovely and dramatic Botterkloof Pass as its introduction.
 Another 45 mins and I was in the tiny country village of Nieuwoudtville for a taste of the Northern Cape.
 Here you can walk, visit the waterfalls and canyons, enjoy a traditional farm lunch and see the spring flowers in season.
 But to be honest the scenic drive there and back is at least half of the experience.

 Distance from Cape Town – 4 to 4½ hours, but only 2 hours from Clanwilliam (Cederberg Ridge), and less from Bushmanskloof